tomato42/tls13-spec/draft-ietf-tls-tls13.md

 PRF algorithm

-: An algorithm used to generate keys from the master secret (see
+: An algorithm used to generate keys from the appropriate secret (see
   {{HMAC}} and {{key-calculation}}).

 record protection algorithm